duolok/tonic/README.md

 <a href="https://pkg.go.dev/github.com/duolok/tonic"><img src="https://godoc.org/github.com/golang/gddo?status.svg" alt="GoDoc"></a>
 <a href="https://github.com/duolok/tonic/actions"><img src="https://github.com/duolok/tonic/workflows/Go/badge.svg" alt="Build Status"></a>

-Tonic is a delightful, minimalistic, and easy-to-use framework for building customizable 2D art applications.
+Tonic is a delightful, minimalistic, and easy-to-use image generator.
 It's designed with simplicity and flexibility in mind, offering a clean way to create generative art using intuitive, Go-based APIs.
-Whether you're a seasoned developer or an artist, Tonic is here to help you build, tweak, and generate unique pieces of art with minimal effort.
-Its lightweight design makes it perfect for hobby projects or integrating creative visuals into larger applications.
+Whether you're a seasoned developer or an artist, Tonic is here to help you generate unique pieces of art with minimal effort.

 ## Features